Research

 Brunel Health Group and its member practices have a keen interest in participating in research within primary care to improve the health and care not only of our registered population across Swindon and Shrivenham, but also the wider population of the United Kingdom.

-Our practices are working with and supported by the West of England NIHR Clinical Research Network (CRN) to participate in high quality research, thereby advancing knowledge and improving care.
+Our practices are working with and supported by the South West Central NIHR Research Delivery Network (SWC RDN) to participate in high quality research, thereby advancing knowledge and improving care.
 Currently engaged in 12 research studies, our aim over the next few years is to grow our research capacity both in terms of local staff and workforce but also working with partners and communities to encourage our population to be involved and benefit from new types of treatment and care.

 To read more about taking part in research with BHG click the following link: